Estimating the scaling function of multifractal measures and multifractal random walks using ratios: Introduction

 with

-The mixed asymptotic framework for multiplicative cascades has been recently developed in (\cite{bacry:gloter:hoffmann:muzy:2010}).
-The authors show that if $L=[2^{ n\chi}]$, where $[x]$ stands for greatest integer $m\le x$ with $\chi>0$, then $\hat{\zeta}_{N,L}(X,q)$ is consistent for $q<q_\chi$ where $q_\chi$ is the largest value of $q$ such that
+The mixed asymptotic framework for multiplicative cascades has been recently developed in Bacry \textit{et~al.} \cite{bacrygloterhoffmannmuzy2010}.
+The authors show that if $L=[N^{ \chi}]$, where $[x]$ stands for the greatest integer $m\le x$ with $\chi>0$, then $\hat{\zeta}_{N,L}(X,q)$ is consistent for $q<q_\chi$ where $q_\chi$ is the largest value of $q$ such that